Find Trade Colleges

 $13,741 Avg Student Debt

 In-state students pay an average of $5,650 in tuition and fees if they attend Schoolcraft College full time.
-If you are from out of state, expect to pay an average of $7,652.
-By the time they get their associate degree, students from this school have racked up an average of $13,741 in student loans.
-Of those students who received their degree, 62% were women.
+Those students who come from outside the state pay an average of $7,652.
+On average, associate degree students take out $13,741 in loans while pursuing their degree.
+Around 62% of those degree recipients were women.

 #13